Overview of iRest in the Military

 “I am currently the Clinical Director for an Intensive Outpatient Program that treats Wounded Warriors with the invisible wounds of traumatic brain injury and post traumatic stress disorder after multiple deployments to Iraq and Afghanistan over the last decade and more.
 The Warriors are able to regain their grounding and move forward in their recovery and reintegration into continued active duty service or return to the community.”
 Captain John Golden, US Public Health Service

 “I have been doing this yoga nidra now for about 3 years and I have gotten to a point now that I don’t have to take any medication for my blood pressure.
 And I don’t take anything for sleeping, so it has made a big improvement.”
 Tom Rusneck, Vietnam Veteran

 "Instead of feeling like there is something wrong with us, iRest makes us feel like there is something right with us."
 Gilbert M., Iraq War Veteran

 "I truly believe that iRest helps to save my life every day.
 It has given me the hope and strength I needed to reconnect myself to the world again.”
 U.S. Marine, Iraq War Veteran (3 deployments).

-For more information, please contact IRI's Head of Military and Veteran Programming, Kerryn Story - firstname.lastname@example.org
+For more information, please contact iRest Institute's Head of Military and Veteran Programs, Kerryn Story at firstname.lastname@example.org